 Statements of evidence on behalf of Council

-Council has appointed the Independent Hearing Panel and a hearing start date has been set for Monday 26 September 2022.
+Council has appointed the Hearings Panel and a hearing start date has been set for Monday 26 September 2022.
 The hearing is open to the public and will held in the Civic Reception Lounge, Ground Floor, Garden Place, Hamilton.
 The section 42A report and supporting statements of evidence from experts will be made available to all parties involved in the hearing at least 15 working days prior to, and no later than, 4pm on Friday 2 September 2022.

 After the hearing, the commissioners will make their decisions.
 Submitters will be sent a copy of the decision including the reasons for it and will have right of appeal to the Environment Court.
 Decisions will be publicly notified.